deanwampler/spark-scala-tutorial/tutorial/README.md

 wc.saveAsTextFile(out)
 ```

 Because Spark follows Hadoop conventions that it won't overwrite existing data, we delete any previous output, if any.
-Of course, *you should not do this* in most of your production scripts!
+Of course, you should only do this in production jobs when you know it's okay!

-Next we load and cache the data like we did in the first example.
+Next we load and cache the data like we did previously.

 Now we setup a pipeline of operations to perform the word count.